 Per Cmplt., David Simon met with Simon before Simon went to Hopkins & Sutter to finalize document.
 Who was Hopkins & Sutter attorney?
 On what date did the meeting take place?
 Where

+Why do no copies of the trust exist with Hopkins letterhead

+Are you in contact with any members of Hopkins/Sutter and Foley & Lardner at this time?
+Who were all of your business contacts with these firms.

 Also per Cmplt., David Simon saw the executed copy after the Hopkins & Sutter meeting.
 Where did meeting take place?
 Who else was there?
 What did Simon do with the Trust documents?